Willy0226/Willy0226/README.md

 ### I'm a Programmer, Traveller, Great Cooker, Crypto Trader and Former College Baseball Player!!
 - 🌱 I’m currently working for The Verse.
-- 👯 I’m looking to collaborate on gaming dev(3D game)!
+- 👯 I’m looking to collaborate on gaming dev!
-- 🥅 My 2022 goal is to make fun games and contribute more to open source projects.
+- 🥅 My 2023 goal is to master multiplayer networking dev and push one mobile game to the market.
 - 💬 Ask me about baseball.⚾
 - ⚡ Fun fact: I played in Taiwan national baseball team when I was 12.